A 36-Foot Asteroid Is About To Skim Earth Nearly As Close As The Moon

 As NASA explains, NEOs are celestial objects, such as comets or asteroids, that orbit somewhere between approximately 91 million and 121 million miles from the sun.
 This means that, in their journey around the sun, NEOs can venture as far as roughly 30 million miles away from Earth’s orbit and as close to the planet’s surface as a few times the distance to the moon — or even closer, as is the case for asteroid 2019 TX.

 Aside from bearing the NEO label, today’s celestial visitor is also an Apollo asteroid.
-This particular designation has to do with its orbit around the sun and indicates that the asteroid has the potential of being “Earth-crossing.”
+This particular designation has to do with its orbit around the sun and indicates that the asteroid has the potential of being classified as “Earth-crossing.”
 Named after asteroid 1862 Apollo, space rocks of this class zip through the solar system on an orbital path that occasionally allows them to intersect Earth’s orbit.

 As far as NEOs go, asteroid 2019 TX is among the smallest rocks to swing through our corner of space in recent weeks.
-Data from NASA’s Center for Near-Earth Object Studies (CNEOS) places the rock within a size range of between 16 feet and 36 feet in diameter.
+Data from NASA’s Center for Near-Earth Object Studies (CNEOS) places the rock within a size range of between 16 and 36 feet in diameter.
 At the upper end of that size estimate, the asteroid measures a little over half the size of the famous Chelyabinsk meteor, which exploded in the sky over Russia in 2013, wreaking havoc in the city of Chelyabinsk.

 While the 65.5-foot-wide Chelyabinsk space rock got close enough to penetrate Earth’s atmosphere, ultimately causing a substantial amount of damage — the meteor destroyed more than 7,200 buildings and injured nearly 1,500 people — the upcoming close brush with asteroid 2019 TX won’t pose any threat to Earth and its inhabitants.
 NASA assures that the asteroid has no risk of hitting Earth and will harmlessly cruise by our planet at a safe distance of under 300,000 miles.